tchoi8/ArtistsToolkit/residency.md

 # Sample application questions

 - Where can we see your previous work samples?
 Please provide up to 5 work samples with individual URLs or images.
-- Explain your interest in this year's residency theme ( )? .
+- Explain your interest in this year's residency theme ( this can be anything)? .
 How does your own practise relate to the theme?
 - Have you worked on a technical project or collaborate?
 What did you enjoy and what was challenging?
 - Are you able to work onsite in New York City between date 1 ~ date 2?
 - Are you able to commit to working on site four days/ week during the residency period?